 HOUSEKEEPING - Clean towels and linen are distributed at the beginning of the voyage and once a week thereafter.
 The cook will distribute clean linen at the announced hour.
 At these times bunks should be stripped and soiled linen taken to the place designated.

 Bunks should be made up daily.
 Public heads and passageways are cleaned by the crew.
-The scientific party is responsible science staterooms and heads and of the laboratories.
-The responsibility of daily sweeping out the laboratories is assigned by the chief scientist.
+The scientific party is responsible for cleaning science staterooms and heads and the laboratories.
+The responsibility of regularly sweeping out the laboratories is assigned by the chief scientist.
 All laboratories and scientific party rooms should be thoroughly cleaned before departing the vessel at cruise end.
 Cleaning gear is available throughout the vessel in cleaning gear lockers; if you can't find it ask.
 Common courtesy calls for the scientific party members to pick up after themselves.
 Good shipmates leave their quarters or work areas cleaner than they found them.

 Washing machines, laundry soap, bleach, and dryers are available.
-They are used on a first-come, first-served basis.
+They are used on a first-come-first-served basis.
 The only request is for users to do full loads of laundry so as to conserve fresh water.
 Laundry detergent is provided.
 A laundry sack is stationed in this area to collect soiled sheets and towels from the ship's supply.
 An iron is available.

 The ship's sanitary system cannot handle cigar and cigarette butts, sanitary napkins, etc. Please dispose of such items properly.

 Although there is no standard for dress aboard, mature judgement and decorum are expected.

 MESS HALL - The mess deck has seating for 30.
 This is only half of the full ship's complement, so personnel should not loiter during or immediately after meals.
 Watchstanders are customarily served first.
 Meal hours must be respected.
 Shirts and foot coverings are required at all times in the mess hall.

 Meal hours at sea are: